Diabetic Ketoacidosis Management

 Case Study #1

-A 3-year-old female child is sent, by ambulance, from her local pediatrician’s office with reports of increased lethargy, increased thirst and appetite, and new onset of bedwetting (child had stopped wearing diapers at age 2.5 years).
-Parents report that the child’s appetite appears increased lately, but pediatrician noted several pounds weight loss since last visit.
+A 3-year-old female child is sent by ambulance from her local pediatrician’s office with reports of increased lethargy, increased thirst and appetite, and a new onset of bedwetting (the child had stopped wearing diapers at age 2.5).
+Parents report that the child’s appetite appears to have increased lately, but the pediatrician noted several pounds of weight loss since the last visit.

-• Based on these signs and symptoms alone, what is your initial diagnosis for this child?
+1. Based on these signs and symptoms, what is your initial diagnosis for this child?

 Case Study #2

-A 78-year-old female, with a previous history of CVA, is transferred to your facility from a local nursing home for evaluation of fever and hyperglycemia.
-The nursing home staff reported the patients’ blood glucose level was 400mg/dl earlier today and her WBC count was 14,500.
-Upon arrival, the patient is unresponsive, with a temperature 102F , her glucose is 350mg/dl, with +ketones (moderate) and a urinalysis (indwelling catheter) confirms a UTI.
+A 78-year-old female with a previous history of CVA is transferred to your facility from a local nursing home for evaluation of fever and hyperglycemia.
+The nursing home staff reported that the patient’s blood glucose level was 400mg/dl earlier today, and her WBC count was 14,500.
+Upon arrival, the patient is unresponsive, with a temperature of 102F, her glucose is 350mg/dl, with +ketones (moderate), and a urinalysis (indwelling catheter) confirms a UTI.

-Patient past medical history includes old CVA, T2DM.
+The patient’s past medical history includes old CVA and T2DM.

-• What questions would you ask the nursing home staff, in light of this patient’s initial presentation?
+3. What questions would you ask the nursing home staff in light of this patient’s initial presentation?

 Case Study #3

-A 60-year-old male present to the Emergency Department with an Acute Myocardial Infarction.
+A 60-year-old male presents to the Emergency Department with an Acute Myocardial Infarction.

-Patient past medical history includes borderline hypertension, and prediabetic HgbA1C 5.8.
+Patient’s past medical history includes borderline hypertension and prediabetic HgbA1C 5.8.

 At the time of discharge, the patient is adamant that he was “prediabetic and could easily control my glucose levels with diet alone”; he doesn’t understand how he is now “an insulin diabetic”.

-• What nursing interventions can you provide PRIOR to discharge to assess his comfort level with insulin injections and glucose monitoring?
+3. Before discharge, what nursing interventions can you provide to assess his comfort level with insulin injections and glucose monitoring?

 Conclusion